Did the recent devastation from flooding in and around Yellowstone National Park suddenly change your travel summer plans?

 From Great Falls, there are several excellent day trips to small towns and historic spots:

-Grand Teton and Jackson Hole, WY
+Grand Teton and Jackson Hole, WY: Just South of Yellowstone

 Because Grand Teton is located roughly 30 minutes south of the southern entrance to Yellowstone.